 Although we recognize that clinical skills are helpful and often needed, we want to emphasize that we take a spiritual approach in dealing with trauma-based disorders.
 Because we believe that God is the healer, a distinction needs to be made between professional counseling and what we provide as a prayer ministry.
 This prayer ministry service does not replace the need for continued professional therapy.

-Our goal is not only to offer an intensive time for the survivor, but to teach the survivor’s support team to be empowered to continue the work after returning to their own community.
-We offer follow-up support to the team (pastor, therapist, other mental health professionals, or caregiver) by phone appointments and further intensives as needed.
+Our goal is not only to offer an intensive time for the survivor, but to teach the survivor’s support team to be empowered to continue the work within to their own community.
+We offer follow-up support to the team (pastor, therapist, other mental health professionals, or caregiver) by phone or Skype appointments.
 We also provide online training videos and resources.

 How to Prepare for an Intensive